 Furthermore, if you have carved out a plan for content marketing – Kotona has a beautiful blog design available in several styles.
 Grid, masonry, metro style, and the all-time favorite grid & sidebar style.
-Last but not least, Neuron Themes are one of the few companies that also produce video tutorials (on YouTube) for all of their themes.
+Last but not least, Neuron Themes are one of the few companies producing video tutorials (on YouTube) for all of their themes.

 Custar is built to be a multi-purpose theme that can be transitioned from a mobile app landing page to a design for startups, SaaS products, agencies, and more.
 I was pleasantly surprised to learn that Custar implements a child theme by default.
 This means that when a new update is released, you won’t lose any of the progress you’ve made with your design.

-If you have plans to invest in WordPress to be more than just your landing page, this theme is optimized for the most popular plugins as well.
+If you plan to invest in WordPress to be more than just your landing page, this theme is also optimized for the most popular plugins.
 E.g. Yoast SEO, WP Rocket, MailChimp, Elementor, and any additional Elementor plugins you might want to use.

-As far as design goes – it’s a more broad approach, with full-width templates and sections that use modern transition effects.
-I’d say this theme will inspire you to describe your mobile app in ways that you haven’t thought of before.
+Regarding design – it’s a broader approach, with full-width templates and sections that use modern transition effects.
+This theme will inspire you to describe your mobile app in ways you haven’t thought before.

-In terms of creativity, I don’t think any other theme comes close to Zircona.
+Regarding creativity, I don’t think any other theme comes close to Zircona.
 And it’s probably the main reason so many people have opted for this specific theme.
-So, just how creative is the theme and should you consider getting it for your mobile app?
+So, how creative is the theme, and should you consider getting it for your mobile app?

 The main concept is the use of animations.
-These include various background patterns that float around content sections, but also the way in which visitors can interact with the site.
+These include various background patterns that float around content sections, but also how visitors can interact with the site.